On This Page[Hide][Show]

 Ortiz Law Firm Can Help You Win Your Disability Claim

 Navigating the complexities of the Social Security disability claim process can be daunting.
 Seeking professional assistance can provide invaluable support and expertise, increasing your chances of a successful outcome.
-A Social Security Disability attorney like Nick Ortiz deeply understands the application process, including the documentation and evidence necessary to substantiate your claim.
+A Social Security disability attorney like Nick Ortiz deeply understands the application process, including the documentation and evidence necessary to substantiate your claim.

 When you hire the Ortiz Law Firm, we will help you complete the Work History Report in a manner that will demonstrate your past work experience to the SSA.
 Many disability law firms will not help complete forms, but we do.
 We provide our clients with a series of educational videos explaining how to complete disability claim forms and sample completed forms, and we double-check every form before it is submitted to the SSA for review.

 Don’t hesitate to seek assistance if needed to guarantee the completeness and accuracy of your form.
-Whether you need help with an initial application or your claim has been denied, call Ortiz Law Firm at (888) 321-8131 for a free case review.
+Whether you need help with an initial application or your claim has been denied, call the Ortiz Law Firm at (888) 321-8131 for a free case review.
 Your future self will thank you for taking the time to get it right.